taktsun/ED_ERV/README.md

 ### Folders
 Folder| Description                | Usage
 ------------------------- | -------------------------- | --------------
-manuscript | Folder that holds manuscript markdown files and pdfs (empty at the moment)      | Read only dataRaw| Raw data files.
-An empty folder because raw data with potential personal identifiers are not uploaded.| Read only
+manuscript | Folder that holds markdown files for knitting pdfs    | Read only dataRaw| Raw data files.
+An empty folder because raw data with potential personal identifiers are not uploaded. | Read only
-dataPrimary| Primary data files, which means anonymized raw data without any further pre-processing | Read only
+dataPrimary| Primary data files, which means anonymized raw data without any further pre-processing.
+Contains 3 datasets from Radboud, Tilburg, and Ghent. | Read only
-dataProcessed| Ready-to-analyze data files | Read only
+dataProcessed| An empty folder, but ready-to-analyze data files will be saved here after running prepare_data.R | Read only